Kin-Lane/dictionary/README.md

-# dictionary
+# certification
-This is my dictionary API.
+This is a certification service.